-As a boy, Harry attended the Old Bethel Church of God, located at the intersection of several roads on the old farm once owned by his great-grandfather, Jacob Minerd Jr. The original wood-frame building, seen below right, has been demolished, and the structure rebuilt in brick across the road.
-To see an enlarged version of the photo, click here.
+As a boy, Harry attended the Old Bethel Church of God, located at the intersection of Nicklow and Old Bethel Roads next to the old farm once owned by his great-grandparents, Jacob and Catherine (Younkin) Minerd Jr. The original wood-frame building has since been demolished and the structure rebuilt in brick across the road.

-In about 1909, either for his health or to find work, Harry and his half-brother Lincoln Miner went to North Dakota and were staying in Merricourt, Dickey County.
+Harry always seemed to be in poor health and was very thin all his life.
+In about 1909, either for his health or to find work, Harry and his half-brother Lincoln Miner traveled to North Dakota and stayed in Merricourt, Dickey County.

 During the 1940s, Harry kept a diary in which he recorded events of daily life.
 He described visits with his aunt Susie Conn and cousin Warren Younkin and attending the June 1944 funeral of Lawson Minerd.

-In 1947, Harry's mother Rosetta was living in their household in Connellsville.
-She was featured in a newspaper article for her “fine head of hair” which measured 32 inches in length.
-David and his mother are seen at right at about that time.
+In 1946-1947, Harry's mother Rosetta was living under their roof in Connellsville.
+She was featured in a Connellsville Daily Courier article on Jan.
+24, 1947 for her “fine head of hair” which measured 32 inches in length.

-At some point, the Miners left Connellsville and returned to Kingwood, where they resided on daughter Blanche's farm.
+The Miners remained in Connellsville well into the 1950s.
+At some point, they returned to Kingwood and resided on daughter Blanche's farm.
 "In the south they'd call where we live a plantation, in the west they'd call it a ranch but here it's a 2 hundred and 86 acre farm - teehee," Blanche once wrote.
 The reasons for the move were Amanda's poor health and high taxes.

 Harry and Amanda enjoyed keeping in touch with his first cousin, Agnes (Stoner) Wood, who resided in Oblong, IL.
 In a letter to Agnes, dated Aug.
 5, 1957, Amanda wrote: